by Amélie Cochet, 2025

 Institutions Code ; Number of specimens ; Specimens in GBIF

-On the specimens page, the last tab at the top is Download.
+Only users with a GBIF account can download data (easily created for free).
+On the specimens page, the tab on the right at the top is Download.
 Clicking on it redirects you to the GBIF.org download page.
-Note that any filters applied on the SwissNatColl data page are automatically transferred, so you can easily download only the data you’re interested in.
+Note that any filters you have applied on the SwissNatColl data page are automatically transferred, so you can easily download only the data you’re interested in.

 Original vs. Published Data